-There are settings available on playlist for you to control playlist item playback, you can achieve amazing result with that.
-In some situations, you will want to control the item playback in a specific way, for example, if you have advertising need, you may want to have the sub-playlist play couple items only each round, or you want to have an ad play once every 30 minutes.
+There are settings available on the playlist for you to control playlist item playback, you can achieve amazing results with that.
+In some situations, you will want to control the item playback in a specific way, for example, if you have an advertising need, you may want to have the sub-playlist play a couple of items only each round, or you want to have an ad play once every 30 minutes.
 These advanced settings are perfect for these situations.

 - Sub-playlist control.
-With Sub-playlist control, you can define how many items you want to play from the sub-playlist, when the sub-playlist is embedded as a nested playlist.
-It can help you better manage the time allocation of a certain type of contents.
+With Sub-playlist control, you can define how many items you want to play from the sub-playlist when the sub-playlist is embedded as a nested playlist.
+It can help you better manage the time allocation of a certain type of content.

 - Resume on next play.
 With this enabled, the playlist will start from where it left off last time, instead of starting from the beginning.
 This may provide a better experience when the playlist has to be interrupted for any reason.

-- Splitscreen primary zone with playlist.
-This will provide a better experience or more smooth content transition, if you use Splitscreen to organize relevant contents together and put it as an item in a playlist.
+- Split Screen primary zone with playlist.
+This will provide a better experience or more smoother content transition if you use Split Screen to organize relevant content together and put it as an item in a playlist.
 The playlist will respect the duration of the content in the primary zone and let its playback finish before moving to the next item in the playlist.

 1) How to use sub-playlist control